Texas Medicaid FAQ

 Where can I learn more about getting other types of help for myself and my family?

 For help with food, emergency cash, health care and other resources, visit the Texas Health and Human Services website by clicking here.
+You can also find resources near you by visiting the FindHelp website.

 Plan Now for Back to School Health Checkups, Vaccines—and More